 Mini strokes usually don’t cause permanent brain damage, but they’re a serious warning sign that a major stroke will happen in the future.

-In fact, nearly 20% of people who have a suspected TIA will have a stroke within 90 days.
+Nearly 20% of people who have a suspected TIA will have a stroke within 90 days.

 2. They cause vascular dementia

-Vascular dementia is the second most common form of dementia and is caused by reduced blood flow to the brain – usually from a stroke or a series of strokes.
+Vascular dementia is the second most common form of dementia and is caused by reduced blood flow to the brain, usually from a stroke or a series of strokes.

 This type of dementia usually affects people aged 60 to 75 and is more common in men than women.